 Appearance: Bed bug bites often appear as reddish-brown welts that may be slightly raised and about the size of a small apple seed.
+These bites can also develop into itchy welts, which are a common symptom.

 This is when you can see multiple bites close together.
 This happens when bed bugs feed in the same area.